 The English dovetail joint is the traditional joint for drawer fonts because it survives the constant pull and yank of opening the drawer repeatedly for hundreds of years.
 The machined drawer joint is the industrial-age equivalent of the hand-cut dovetail joint.
 These joints were created only after the powered stationary table saw make them easy to make.
 Drawers on some of the very best cabinetry ever made featured locking rabbit joints, including most of the very high-end cabinetry made by the Hall brothers for the Greene and Greene "ultimate bungalows".
 Both types of joint are equally effective.

 Mechanical Drawer Slides

 Almost all cabinet drawers now incorporate mechanical slides.
-Drawer slides range in capacity from 50 to 250 pound loading and with an extension from 3/4 to full.
+Drawer slides range in capacity from 50 to 250-pound loading and with an extension from 3/4 to full.
 The relatively simple two-piece 3/4 extension slide is found on low-end cabinets.
-It extends the fist 75% or so of the drawer, but the last 25% remains inside the cabinet box, hidden from view.
-Better 8-piece devices that run on bearings extend the drawer further.
+It extends the first 75% or so of the drawer, but the last 25% remains inside the cabinet box, hidden from view.
+Better 8-piece devices that run on bearings extend the drawer fully.

 "Full-access" glides extend the drawer up to about the last 2" or so.
 "Full extension" slides extend the drawer all the way.
 For most purposes, full-access slides are more than adequate.
 But, where the cost is similar, full-extension slides are preferred.